clrobert/alpha_beta_pruning/README.md

 out: all possible game states

 - [x] Function to evaluate a single move.
-- [ ] Function to evaluate a single game state.
+- [x] Function to evaluate a single game state.
 in: game state
 out: dictionary of possible moves with their values, or *value matrix*

 - [ ] Function to evaluate all possible game states.
 in: all possible game states
-method: recursively evaluate all states from the end states.
+method: recursively evaluate all previous value matrices from the end states.
 out: attach value matrixs to each game state.

-- [ ] Ability to make a move
+- [x] Ability for the ai to take a turn
 in: reference to current game state
 method: choose minimax value
 out: reference to new game state

+- [ ] Ability for a human to take a turn.
+print: game state
+in: index of move
+out: game state with move

 - [ ] Ability to choose minimax-ed move (minimax decision function)
 in: value matrix